jonifreeman/spmd/README.md

 of spmd to assign a free port to node for use when it registers itself.

-Currently following features are offered (note, the scripts referred below has only been tested with Ububtu Linux, please provide patches for other systems):
+Currently following features are offered (note, the scripts referred below has only been tested with Ubuntu Linux, please provide patches for other systems):

 spmd
 ----